-Professor of Missions and Old Testament at the Southern Philippines Baptist Seminary, 1976-1989; Professor of Missions and Academic Dean at Clear Creek Baptist Bible College, 1989-199; Professor of Missions and Evangelism at Southern Baptist Theological Seminary, 1993-200; Professor of Missions at Malaysia Baptist Theological Seminary, 2005-2013; Professor of Missiology, Mid-America Baptist Theological Seminary.
+Professor of Missions and Old Testament at the Southern Philippines Baptist Seminary, 1976-1989; Professor of Missions and Academic Dean at Clear Creek Baptist Bible College, 1989-199;.
+Professor of Missions and Evangelism at Southern Baptist Theological Seminary, 1993-200; Professor of Missiology, Mid-America Baptist Theological Seminary.